The 8 best things to see in Jajce | The royal city of Bosnia and Herzegovina

 The mortal remains of the last Bosnian king, Stjepan Tomašević, have been laid to rest in the Franciscan monastery in Jajce.
 They are laid out here in a sarcophagus.
 The monastery, which was destroyed in the war, has now been rebuilt and houses a small museum as well as the king's remains.

-How long should you plan to spend in Jajce?
+How long should you stay in Jajce?

 You can explore Jajce in an afternoon, the old town is not very big.
 Nevertheless, I would recommend an overnight stay – simply because the town and the surrounding nature are really pretty and you'll have more time to soak up the atmosphere.